Pelikantapeten/p3-dad-jokes/README.md

 - Pure strings are using the selected colors but all prints from the worksheet are still white and I get a syntax error.
   - <i>Tried Termcolor library instead of Colorama library and it did the trick</i>
 - Get error messages when I try to access a specific row in the worksheet
   - <i>Used the wrong syntax for the library Gspread.
-Tryed to install and import a different library but that was also problematic.
+Tried to install and import a different library but that was also problematic.
 Eventually I found the syntax for the Gspread library and it worked.</i>
 - Not able to add new rating with total rating
   - <i>The variables were strings, converted them to int's and it worked</i>
 - Not able to get a proper error message when rating not entered correctly
   - <i>Used an if/else statement to check and return if input is faulty</i>
 - The worksheet is not updating correctly.
 Can't figure out why.
   - <i>Went back to look at Love Sandwiches and created a function that updates the worksheet based on that project</i>
-- Can't figure out how to correctly copy the formula needed in the spreadsheet to get avarage rating.
+- Can't figure out how to correctly copy the formula needed in the spreadsheet to get average rating.
   - <i>Will try to do the calculation inside Python instead.
-Update: Did overhaul all that had to do with avarage score.
+Update: Did overhaul all that had to do with average score.
 Removed the calculation of score from the spreadsheet and did the calculation in run.py instead</i>

 ### Validator Testing